artisan-tattoo/assistant-api/lib/posts/authentication-part-one.md

 That last commit is a little big, but I discuss why in the message. :wink:

-While signing in works, I havne't done anything to test failure yet, so I'm not merging this yet.
+While signing in works, I haven't done anything to test failure yet, so I'm not merging this yet.
 Tomorrow!

 ## Build status: still green!